trushant0501/javaee-spec/CONTRIBUTING.md

 and refine Your Submissions.

 In legalese: *You hereby grant to Oracle and all
-Users a royalty-free, perpetual, irrevocable, worldwide, non-exclusive, and fully sub-licensable right and license, under Your intellectual property rights, to reproduce, modify, adapt, publish, translate, create derivative works from, distribute, perform, display, and use Your
+Users a royalty-free, perpetual, immutable, worldwide, non-exclusive, and fully sub-licensable right and license, under Your intellectual property rights, to reproduce, modify, adapt, publish, translate, create derivative works from, distribute, perform, display, and use Your